Last Updated on June 15, 2021 by Paolo Nascimbeni

 Expect to tip 15% of the fare.
 Taxis are readily available throughout the country and rates are comparable to the average U.S. rates.
 Meters are provided and fares are displayed.
 It is recommended that OFFICIAL cabs be used.

 Motorcycles & Mopeds ( Motorini ):

-Most Italian cities have the centro (town center) closed to cars unless you display a special permit – only motorini are allowed.
-If you know how to drive one it’s a fun way to visit a city.
-Also a renting a bicycle is sometimes opportune.
+Most Italian cities have the centro (town center) closed to cars unless you display a special permit – only electric cars are allowed.
+Also renting a bicycle is sometimes opportune.
 Expect to see hundreds of motorini driving all around you!